functionless/functionless/website/docs/concepts/secret.md

 ## JsonSecret

-The `JsonSecret` secret provides a type-safe interface over a Secret and automatic serialization to and from JSON.
+The `JsonSecret` provides a type-safe interface over a Secret and automatic serialization to and from JSON.
 It is recommended to use JsonSecret when storing structured Secret data.

 ```ts
 interface UserPass {